What body fat percentage are you?

 The cheaper methods are great for tracking body fat percentage.
 If your skin folds are getting smaller each week, you’re probably losing body fat, but it’s not ideal for getting a highly accurate objective body fat percentage.

-I propose a new method of calculating your body fat percentage.
+I propose a new method for how to calculate your body fat percentage.
 It’s free, accurate, and you can do it all from the comfort of your home.

 But before I explain exactly what this method is, I want you to make a guess how heavy this ox is: